metavalent/metavalent.github.io/2023-04-20-Because-I-Saw.md

 ---
-title: &quot;Because I saw this image of ending the war I contributed to ending the war&quot;
+title: I saw this image of ending the war I contributed to ending the war&quot;
 author: metavalent
 layout: post
 published: true